LunarG/VulkanSamples/layers/README.md

 Layers are activated at vkCreateInstance.
 Layers can also be activated via environment variables (VK_INSTANCE_LAYERS or VK_DEVICE_LAYERS).

+All validation layers work with the DEBUG_REPORT extension to provide the application or user with validation feedback.
+When a validation layer is enabled, it will look at the vk_layer_settings.txt file to determine it's behavior.
+Such as outputing to a file, stdout or debug output (Windows).
+An application can also register callback functions via the DEBUG_REPORT extension to receive callbacks when the requested validation events happen.
+Application callbacks happen regardless of the settings in vk_layer_settings.txt

 ##Layer library example code

 Note that some layers are code-generated and will therefore exist in the directory (build_dir)/layers